-- A. In order to manage funding/budget cuts, a court manager must: - Know what the court has financial, physical, and human resources available in the organization. - Know what the court needs as a baseline.
-The court must provide minimal case processing necessary for the court to maintain mandatory or essential services.

-- Know how to get help.
+- A. To manage funding/budget cuts, a court manager must: - Know what the court has -- financial, physical, and human resources available in the organization; - Know what the court needs as a baseline.
+The court must provide minimal case processing necessary for the court to maintain mandatory or essential services; and - Know how to get help.
 Help includes entities or persons that need to be contacted to assist with funding cuts.
-These may include other agencies that could take over services, provide funds, or connect the court to another funding source. - B. Possible funding options may be: - Direct funding -- requesting additional funding from court system - Indirect funding -- requesting assistance from another entity that benefits from the program.
-The assistance could be assigning personnel to cover a service that the court covered, donating equipment or supplies, and transitioning service to another agency. - Shared funding -- requesting financial assistance from all the agencies that are involved and benefit from the program.
-Each agency could contribute a portion of funding and combined could cover the whole program. - Grant funding -- requesting additional funds through grants.
-The applicant must ensure it is not a supplantation of funds.
+These may include other agencies that could take over services, provide funds, or connect the court to another funding source. - B. Possible funding options may be: - Direct funding -- requesting additional funding from court system; - Indirect funding -- requesting assistance from another entity that benefits from the program.
+The assistance could be assigning personnel to cover a service that the court covered, donating equipment or supplies, and transitioning service to another agency; - Shared funding -- requesting financial assistance from all the agencies that are involved and benefit from the program.
+Each agency could contribute a portion of funding and combined could cover the whole program; and - Grant funding -- requesting additional funds through grants.
+The applicant must ensure it is not a supplantation of regularly budgeted funds. - C. Strategies for budget reduction may include: - Hiring freeze; - Reduction in overtime; - Postpone equipment replacement; - Reduce travel/training; - Reduce court hours of operation; - Close court facilities; - Outsource; - Stop providing a service; and - Eliminate a program. - D. Creative strategies to Reduce, Remake, and Remove: - Reduce trim a little from each budget (knick & tuck); - Remake change the processes to save money; and - Remove major reductions to operations (eliminate program).